-As discussed further below, the Compensation Committee awarded aggregate incentive compensation to Messrs.
-Boston and Benedetti and Ms. Popenoe of \$4.0 million for the performance periods ended December 31, 2020 versus \$2.59 million for the performance periods ended December 31, 2019.
-The cash incentive compensation for the annual performance period ended December 31, 2020 of \$4.0 million amounted to an achievement of 136.7% of the target opportunity and is approximately 68% of the \$5.85 million maximum incentive compensation available to our executive officers under the Cash Incentive Plan.
-In connection with the adoption of the Cash Incentive Plan, the combination annual and long-term Executive Incentive Plan was terminated; however, long-term incentive component award opportunities granted in 2018 and 2019 under the Executive Incentive Plan remained outstanding.
-No awards were granted for the long-term incentive component for the three-year performance period ended December 31, 2020 because the minimum total economic return goal was not achieved.
+For the annual performance period ended December 31, 2021, Messrs.
+Boston and Benedetti and Ms. Popenoe earned a combined \$3.8 million in incentive compensation under the Cash Incentive Plan, compared to a combined \$4.0 million for the annual performance period ended December 31, 2020.
+The \$3.8 million cash incentive compensation earned for the annual performance period ended December 31, 2021, amounted to an achievement of 117.6% of the target opportunity and approximately 58% of the \$6.5 million maximum incentive compensation available to our executive officers under the Cash Incentive Plan for 2021.
+In connection with the adoption of the Cash Incentive Plan in 2020, the previous Executive Incentive Plan was terminated; however, long-term incentive component award opportunities granted in 2018 and 2019 under the Executive Incentive Plan remained outstanding, with the final 2019 long-term incentive component performance period ending December 31, 2021.
+A combination of cash and restricted stock in the aggregate amount of \$0.6 million was paid to Messrs.
+Boston and Benedetti and Ms. Popenoe in February 2022 under this final 2019 long-term incentive component award under the Executive Incentive Plan for performance for the three-year performance period ended December 31, 2021.

-Consistent with the Compensation Committee's goal of having a clear framework that provides for variable compensation that aligns the Company's incentive compensation with shareholders, these incentive compensation awards were determined by the Compensation Committee based on an evaluation of corporate and individual performance for the annual and long-term performance periods ended December 31, 2020 compared to specific quantitative and qualitative objectives established by the Compensation Committee pursuant to the Cash Incentive Plan (for the one-year performance period) and the former Executive Incentive Plan (for the three-year performance period).
-As discussed more fully beginning on page 39, the above target achievement of the cash incentive compensation for our named executive officers was a result of the outstanding financial performance of the Company during 2020 despite the COVID-19 pandemic as evidenced by strong performance on the core return on equity and book value per common share metrics established by the Compensation Committee along with the extraordinary performance on qualitative strategic objectives for 2020.
-The lack of achievement of the long-term incentive compensation remaining under the previous Executive Incentive Plan for the three-year performance period reflects the Company missing the minimum total economic return goal due principally to underperformance in 2018 relative to the target.
+Consistent with the Compensation Committee's goal of having a clear framework that provides for variable compensation that aligns the Company's incentive compensation with Company performance and shareholder value, these incentive compensation awards were determined by the Compensation Committee based on an evaluation of corporate and individual performance for the annual and long-term performance periods ended December 31, 2021 compared to specific quantitative and qualitative objectives established by the Compensation Committee pursuant to the Cash Incentive Plan (for the one-year performance period) and the terminated Executive Incentive Plan (for the three-year performance period).
+As discussed more fully beginning on page 34, the above target achievement of the annual incentive compensation under the Cash Incentive Plan for our named executive officers was a result of the strong performance of the Company during 2021 relative to financial targets despite substantial market volatility including shifting expectations of U.S. monetary policy.
+The Company substantially outperformed its capital raising and earnings available for distribution targets (with the latter expressed as return on equity) while only partially meeting the target goal for book value per common share and not meeting the threshold goal for general and administrative expenses.
+The Compensation Committee also determined that the executive officers achieved above target performance for execution of the strategic objectives established by the Compensation Committee.
+The achievement of the long-term incentive component under the terminated Executive Incentive Plan for the threeyear performance period reflected the Company's strong total economic return (based on dividends declared and the change in book value per common share) over the three-year performance period versus target.